 - Grumpy Old Man: Sir Ralph.

-- Hidden Depths: James Broach-In-The-Ass' human side, for example his hopeless love for Poppy or his troubled family background.
+- Hidden Depths: James' human side, for example his hopeless love for Poppy or his troubled family background.

 - I Want My Beloved to Be Happy: In tears, Ivy tells James that because she loves him she'd be happy for him to be with Poppy if Poppy didn't treat him so badly.

 - The Jeeves: Technically Stokes is a butler but he is very much the Jeeves.

 - Kindhearted Simpleton: Ivy.

 - Love Martyr: James for Poppy, Ivy for James, Henry for Ivy, George for Agatha.

 - Naïve Newcomer: Ivy joins the staff in the pilot, having never worked in service before.

 - Running Gag: Teddy chasing maids, Mabel trying to scrounge food from the other servants and being thwarted, Henry getting smacked round the back of the head.

 - Schemer: Alf.